NREL/tyche/docs/cheat-sheet.rst

 Including the Offset value in the *parameters* dataset creates a user reference that makes it easier to access parameter values when defining the technology model.

-**Mandatory data.** If there are no parameters required or present in the model, the parameters.csv file cannot be blank.
-Atleast one row for each scenario and technology combination is required.
-If there are no parameters, enter None in parameter and 0 for all other columns.
+**Mandatory data.** The *parameters* dataset is required to exist and to include at least one Parameter for every Technology-Scenario combination.
+If there are no Parameters present in the technology model, then the Parameter may be None and 0 may be entered under both the Offset and Value columns.

 Technology model (Python file)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~